vogelito/glacierprotocol/_docs/before-you-start/structure.md

 *Critically-sensitive data* (e.g. private keys) will be highlighted in red, like this: <span class="danger">critically-sensitive-data-here</span>.

-*Critically* sensitive data can be used by thieves to to steal your bitcoins.
+*Critically* sensitive data can be used by thieves to to steal your assets.
 If you follow the protocol precisely, your critically sensitive data will remain secure.